TheseApps/whisper/README.md

 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.

 ## Approach

 ![Approach](https://raw.githubusercontent.com/openai/whisper/main/approach.png)

 A Transformer sequence-to-sequence model is trained on various speech processing tasks, including multilingual speech recognition, speech translation, spoken language identification, and voice activity detection.
 These tasks are jointly represented as a sequence of tokens to be predicted by the decoder, allowing a single model to replace many stages of a traditional speech-processing pipeline.
 The multitask training format uses a set of special tokens that serve as task specifiers or classification targets.

 ## Setup

+Let's create a virtual environment and install the required dependencies:
+    python -m venv venv

+Let's activate the virtual environment and install the required dependencies:
+    .\venv\Scripts\activate
+    pip install -e .

+Now let's check if ffmpeg is installed, which is a required dependency for Whisper:
+    ffmpeg -version

+Let's make sure all dependencies are installed correctly by running a simple test:
+    python -c "import whisper; print('Whisper successfully imported!')"

 We used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models, but the codebase is expected to be compatible with Python 3.8-3.11 and recent PyTorch versions.
 The codebase also depends on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.
 You can download and install (or update to) the latest release of Whisper with the following command: